RomeHein/HomeInOne/README.md

 Api is available on localhost/doc once the process launched.
 You can have a look to the swagger definition in the api folder of the project.

+## Work in progress

+- Autosettings: make a mqtt topic to handle automatic settings of devices.
+- Web interface in Vue.js
+- Integration and unit tests!!!

 ## Authors

 * **Romain Cayzac** - *Initial work*